derriqk/derriqk.github.io/essays/Coding-Standards-Why-it-Matters.md

 Coding standards can be thought of as any other standards, they are there to keep things in regulation not just efficiently, but smoothly.
 Following these standards ensures that the whole experience is great for everyone.

+*AI used to give clarity on Coding Standards*